Decompollaborate/rabbitizer/docs/usage_c_api.md

 3. Disassembling into a string

-To produce a string disassembly of the word we passed we could simply call to `RabbitizerInstruction_disassemble`.
+To disassemble the passed word as a string we can call `RabbitizerInstruction_disassemble`.
 This function expects a `char` buffer to fill, which should have enough space to hold the resulting string.
-To know how big this buffer needs to be we should use the `RabbitizerInstruction_getSizeForBuffer` function which calculates a size big enough to hold the disassembled string for the passed instruction (without taking into account the finalizing NUL character).
+To know how big this buffer needs to be we should use the `RabbitizerInstruction_getSizeForBuffer` function which calculates a size big enough to hold the disassembled string for the passed instruction (without taking into account the finalizing NUL character, similar to how `strlen` behaves).

 With this information we can just `malloc` our buffer and call `RabbitizerInstruction_disassemble` to get our disassembled instruction.